-1. Does this project involve mortgage insurance, refinance, acquisition, repairs, rehabilitation, or construction of a structure, mobile home, or insurable personal property? ☐ No. This project does not require flood insurance or is excepted from flood insurance. à Continue to the Worksheet Summary. ⊠Yes à Continue to Question 2.
+1. Does this project involve mortgage insurance, refinance, acquisition, repairs, rehabilitation, of construction of a structure, mobile home, or insurable personal property? □No. This project does not require flood insurance or is excepted from flood insurance. à Continue to the Worksheet Summary. ⊠Yes à Continue to Question 2.
 2. Provide a FEMA/FIRM map showing the site.
 The Federal Emergency Management Agency (FEMA) designates floodplains.
-The FEMA Map Service Center provides this information in the form of FEMA Flood Insurance Rate Maps (FIRMs).
+The FEMA Map Servic Center provides this information in the form of FEMA Flood Insurance Rate Maps (FIRMs).
 Is the structure, part of the structure, or insurable property located in a FEMA-designated Special Flood Hazard Area?
 No à Continue to the Worksheet Summary. ☐ Yes à Continue to Question 3.
 3. Is the community participating in the National Flood Insurance Program or has less than one year passed since FEMA notification of Special Flood Hazards?
 Yes, the community is participating in the National Flood Insurance Program.
 Flood insurance is required.
-Provide a copy of the flood insurance policy declaration or a paid receipt for the current annual flood insurance premium and a copy of the application for flood insurance. à Continue to the Worksheet Summary. ☐ Yes, less than one year has passed since FEMA notification of Special Flood Hazards.
-If less than one year has passed since notification of Special Flood Hazards, no flood Insurance is required. à Continue to the Worksheet Summary. ☐ No. The community is not participating, or its participation has been suspended.
+Provide a copy of the flood insurance policy declaration or a pair receipt for the current annual flood insurance premium and a copy of the application for floor insurance. à Continue to the Worksheet Summary.
+Yes, less than one year has passed since FEMA notification of Special Flood Hazards.
+If less than one year has passed since notification of Special Flood Hazards, no flood Insurance is required. à Continue to the Worksheet Summary. □ No. The community is not participating, or its participation has been suspended.
+Federal assistance may not be used at this location.
+Cancel the project at this location.